 Reducing the Burden of Prior Authorization through Automation

-It is literally and logistically impossible for any practice to manually review the prior authorization and notification lists of every payor.
+It is literally and logistically impossible for any practice to manually review the prior authorization and notification lists of every payer.
 Given the number of patients on an average physician panel, the frequent changes that insurance companies can make to coverage stipulations, and the wide number of insurance plans and programs that patients may have, the sheer numbers of variables is daunting.

-New drugs may also be added to a payor’s prior authorization list as they hit the market, which could be every month.
+New drugs may also be added to a payer’s prior authorization list as they hit the market, which could be every month.
 Given the rate at which new drugs are approved and released, it is impossible to keep up.
 An in-house automated prior authorization system is the best insurance (no pun intended) that a provider can deliver the best drug therapy to his or her patients.

 The only way to survive onerous prior authorization burdens is to optimize accuracy and maximize revenue through electronic, automated prior authorizations.
 Best practices in prior authorization are built on software that delivers the following benefits: